Frequently Asked Questions

 How long does the investigation and hearing process take?

-For Title IX complaints, in general, you can expect that the resolution process will proceed according to the following time frames:
+In general, you can expect that the resolution process will proceed according to the following time frames:

 - An investigation will be completed within thirty calendar days.